Kosmas-Giannoutakis/SurrealGenerativeMusic/README.md

 **Surreal.sc** is a dual-purpose SuperCollider library.
 It provides:

-1. A formal implementation of **John Conway's Surreal Numbers**, allowing for the creation and manipulation of integers, dyadic rationals, and other exotic numbers within the recursive `{L|R}` structure.
+1. A formal, performant implementation of **John Conway's Surreal Numbers**, allowing for the creation and manipulation of integers, dyadic rationals, and other exotic numbers within the recursive `{L|R}` structure.
 2. A powerful creative toolkit, `SurrealGenerator`, which uses the principles of surreal construction as a launchpad for **15 unique generative algorithms**.
 These algorithms can create complex, musical sequences for use in real-time synthesis and composition.

 This project is for mathematicians, computer musicians, and creative coders who are interested in exploring the boundary between abstract mathematics and generative art.